dmerejkowsky/blog/content/en/post/0060-introducing-the-chuck-norris-project.md

 # Let's build Chuck Norris!

-"Let's Build Chuck Norris!" is a series of blog posts aiming at exploring various topics about C++ and build systems.
+"Let's Build Chuck Norris!" is a series of blog posts aiming at exploring various topics about C++ and build systems, and providing an example of the [Salami method](http://videocortex.io/2017/salami-method/) described by Adi Shavit.

 Here are all of them, in chronological order.
 Enjoy!